bejean/solr-dataimporthandler-extras-2/README.md

 dih.table=entry
 ```

-In this sample, "dih" property key allows to associate setting with the DIH configuration file.
+In this sample, "dih" prefix allows to associate settings section in properties file to the collection.
-This key matches with the core name and the regex define in the "configkeyregex" attribute of the dataSource and the entity elements
+This prefix matches with the core name and the regex define in the "configkeyregex" attribute of the dataSource and the entity elements

 Example